jdamon91/jdamon91/README.md

 <img src="https://res.cloudinary.com/dvkqz0fed/image/upload/v1618472154/app/imzqaegk6fkic2awcjni.png" width="1000"/>

-<p>I am a Full Stack Web Developer specializing in front and back-end technologies such as React, JS, Node, PostgreSQL, MongoDB, & more!</p>
+<p>I am a Full Stack Web Developer specializing in front and back-end technologies such as React, JS, Node, Express, PostgreSQL, MongoDB, & more!</p>

 <p>I am constantly looking for opportunities or scenarios where technology could be used to solve a problem or improve a situation.
 This is one of many reasons I find such satisfaction and meaning in what I code and how it helps others.</p>